fernsfan/fernsvim/README.txt

 my vim configuration

 git clone https://github.com/fernsfan/fernsvim.git
+If have ssl problem, maybe you should do this: export GIT_SSL_NO_VERIFY=true

 You should upgrade your vim to 7.3+ for this vimrc

 ***Install Vim 7.3***
+wget ftp://ftp.vim.org/pub/vim/unix/vim-7.3.tar.bz2
 tar xvjf vim-7.3.tar.bz2
 cd vim-7.3
 ./configure --with-features=huge --enable-pythoninterp --enable-rubyinterp --enable-perlinterp